- 1. Food Delivery Drivers Have a Higher Likelihood of Crashing

 Many popular pizza and delivery restaurants are franchises.
-Independent business owners purchase a franchise license that gives them the right to operate their business under a popular brand name, such as Pizza Hut, Papa John’s, Domino’s, etc. Most franchises must follow rules about their food, marketing, and operations.
+Independent business owners purchase a franchise license that gives them the right to operate their business under a popular brand name, such as Pizza Hut, Jimmy John’s, and Domino’s.
+Most franchises must follow rules about their food, marketing, and operations.

 After an accident caused by a delivery driver, you might want to file a lawsuit against the franchising company.
 However, proving liability against a franchising company is difficult.
 While some franchise agreements include vague statements about delivery operations, most franchising companies do not directly control their franchise holders’ delivery drivers.